An Alabama inmate and a corrections officer are missing. Here's what we know - KESQ

 The officer and the inmate left the jail

 Vicki White said she was taking Casey White for a mental health evaluation when she checked him out of the jail.
-After dropping the inmate off at the courthouse, she said, she was going to get medical care because she wasn’t feeling well.
+She said she was going to get medical care after dropping the inmate off at the courthouse because she wasn’t feeling well.

 Authorities found out later that day that no such evaluation — or any court hearing — was scheduled for Casey White that day, and Vicki White never made it to the place where she was to get medical attention, according to Lauderdale County Sheriff Rick Singleton.